Andy4002/SIM7600GH-4G-DONGLE/AutomatedDongleSetup_V3.md

 ---

-### Why we avoided the “double EOF” bug
+# Why we avoided the “double EOF” bug

-When writing a file that itself contains a heredoc we used **different** terminator tokens inside scripts where necessary.
+When writing a file that itself contains a heredoc we used **different** terminator tokens inside nested heredocs where necessary.
 The `sudo tee` blocks above are safe to copy/paste.

 ---

-### Final notes & recommendations
+# Final notes & recommendations

-• The handler is conservative: it writes public DNS and locks `/etc/resolv.conf`.
-If you rely on local DNS or NetworkManager, remove the lock line in `configure_dns()`.
-• The udev→systemd pattern avoids running long scripts directly from udev and is more reliable than an inotify loop.
-If you prefer a `systemd.path` alternative (start handler when `/dev/cdc-wdm*` appears), see the Optional section below.
-• Test these scenarios after install: boot with dongle; unplug/replug while Wi-Fi up and down; plug dongle into different USB ports.
-If you want, I can provide a small `systemd.path` + `service` variant instead of the udev rule.
+* This revision fixes two real failure modes you experienced: `/etc/resolv.conf` lock race (DHCP could not write DNS) and the `wwan0` UP/LOWER_UP timing race.
+The handler unlocks resolv.conf before DHCP, retries DHCP once if necessary, sets route via DHCP-provided gateway when possible, then writes preferred DNS and locks it.
+* If you want the handler to preserve carrier DNS instead of replacing it with public DNS, remove the `configure_dns_lock` call or set `DNS1/DNS2` to carrier values.
+* Want automatic re-preference to Wi-Fi when it returns?
+I can add a lightweight `systemd.timer` + `route-reconcile` script that runs every 30s to re-check metrics and re-adjust default route automatically.

 ---

-## 2. Detailed Overview of Data Flow & Routing Under the Hood

-Here’s a detailed explanation of how data flows from your Raspberry Pi through the system when using Wi-Fi as primary and falling back to the 4G dongle, including components, interfaces and routing decisions.

-### System Components

-* **Modem (dongle) hardware**: The SIMCOM SIM7600-H USB dongle connected to the Pi.
-* **USB subsystem and kernel driver**: `qmi_wwan` exposes `/dev/cdc-wdm0` and `wwan0`.
-* **QMI control layer**: `qmicli` / `qmi-network` issue QMI commands to start the WDS session (PDP context).
-* **Network interface `wwan0`**: behaves like a point-to-point interface; IP assigned by DHCP from carrier.
-* **Wi-Fi interface `wlan0`**: standard client interface; IP assigned by Wi-Fi DHCP.
-* **Linux routing table**: kernel chooses default route by metric; lower metric wins (so Wi-Fi preferred).
-* **DNS (`/etc/resolv.conf`)**: the handler writes and locks the resolver so DNS remains stable across failover.
-* **Service & handler**: systemd runs the handler once at boot and udev tells systemd to run it on plug-in events.
-* **Logging**: `/var/log/qmi-autoconnect.log` captures events, errors, and DHCP results.

-### Data Flow – From Application to Internet

-1. Application issues DNS lookup or socket call.
-2. Resolver queries nameserver(s) in `/etc/resolv.conf`.
-3. Packets follow the kernel default route (whichever interface has the active lowest-metric default).
-   * If Wi-Fi is connected and healthy — route via `wlan0`.
-   * Otherwise route via `wwan0` (the handler ensures the `wwan0` route is present after DHCP).
-4. On `wwan0`: traffic goes from Pi → `qmi_wwan` driver → USB → modem → carrier network → public Internet.
-5. On `wlan0`: traffic goes Pi → Wi-Fi radio → AP → ISP → Internet.
-6. Failover: handler sets route metrics so that when `wlan0` loses IPv4 the kernel will use `wwan0`.

-### Hot-Plug / Failover Behavior

-* On boot / plug: udev triggers systemd → handler starts → QMI started → `wwan0` brought up → DHCP → route set → DNS locked.
-* Re-plug: udev triggers handler again — the handler is idempotent and will re-create session without reboot.
-* Wi-Fi preference: metrics keep Wi-Fi default unless Wi-Fi lacks IPv4, then handler lowers wwan0 metric so default shifts to mobile.
+# End of updated automated setup documentation

 ---

+If you want, I can now produce a **single patch script** that backs up existing files, writes these new files, reloads systemd/udev, and restarts the handler — paste-and-run on your Pi.
+Would you like that?